negupt/bluebell/README.md

 # 5. Create Azure Container Registry (ACR) Service Connection
     # No direct CLI command to create ACR Service Connection.
 We will invoke it through ACR Service Connection template
-    # Replace Parameters values in acr_sample_params.json file with your actual environment values and run sed commands as a batch from CLI.
-Please follow below steps to get required values.
+    # Replace Parameters values in acr_sample_params.sh file with your actual environment values and execute the file in shell.
+    # Please make sure you are in SRC/ACRConnTemplate folder to execute below commands.
+        chmod 755 acr_sample_params.sh
+        ./acr_sample_params.sh

+    # Please follow below steps to get required values.

     # Please use below command to get scope and login server. registryId and scope will have same values.
      az acr show --name <registryname>  # e.g. CICD12.
 If you are following all steps from the begnining then you can also use $$He_Name